aeon-technology/docs/content/HowTo/Install.md

 from command line.

 ## Installation
-On both Windows and Linux, run the installer program such as <br/>`dff8006w.exe` or `dff8006x.exe` <br/> to start the installation process and follow the instructions.
+On Windows run the installer program such as `dff8006Win.exe` to start the installation process and follow the instructions.
+On Linux, a similar installer is provided for Ubuntu, which may not be useable on other platforms.
+Instead, a package such as `dff8006Linux.tar.gz` can be used to install the software.

 You can choose where to place the software, make sure you have written permission to the installation directory.
 By default, DFF is installed on system directories such as `Program Files` on Windows or `/usr/local` on Linux.
 You need to be Administrator on Windows or use `sudo` prefix